rails/action_push_native/README.md

 First, you need to specify an `application` key which is the base configuration for all apps.
 The base configuration will be merged with the specific configuration for each app.
-Then, you can add specific configurations for each app by using the snake-case version of the Notification class name as key.
-If you want to use a different class name for the notification, you can specify it using the `class_name` option.
+Then, you can add specific configurations for each app by using the snake-case version of the Notification class name as key after removing the `PushNotification` suffix (if present).
+Module namespaces are ignored, so `Calendar::PushNotification` and `CalendarPushNotification` both map to the same key: `calendar`.

-In the example below we are configuring two apps: `calendar` and `email` using respectively the `CalendarPushNotification` and `CustomEmailPushNotification` notification classes for both Apple and Google platforms.
+In the example below we are configuring two apps: `calendar` and `email` using respectively the `CalendarPushNotification` and `EmailPushNotification` notification classes for both Apple and Google platforms.

 ```yaml